Antsega/Antsega/README.md

 - 🔭 I’m currently working on [FreeTech Consulting](https://freetech-warren.webflow.io/)

 - 🌱 I’m currently learning **Docker, AWS and Terraform**

-- 👨‍💻 All of my projects are available at [https://github.com/Antsega](https://github.com/Antsega)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/anthony-segarra-ba710112a/](https://www.linkedin.com/in/anthony-segarra-ba710112a/)

 - 📫 How to reach me **anthony.segarra@freetechllc.com**